designforcontext/aac_review_tool/data/cookbook/How-do-I-map-legal-permissions-and-rights.md

 The Getty is embarking on this route at the moment as well, and would welcome broader community discussion of the implications of adoption.

+*(From Rob, via email, 9/19/2016)*

+I'm very interested in this one.
+In particular, creditline is important to capture and I don't see anywhere in CRM to put it.
+Continued +1 to rightsstatements.org

 ### Reference: